vaasu1514/MIPS-32-Processor/README.md

 This project was developed as part of an NPTEL Hardware Modeling using Verilog course and serves as a hands-on RTL implementation of pipelined processor concepts.

 # Processor Features
-5-stage pipelined datapath (IF, ID, EX, MEM, WB) Separate pipeline registers between each stage Two-phase non-overlapping clocking (clk1, clk2)
+-5-stage pipelined datapath (IF, ID, EX, MEM, WB) -Separate pipeline registers between each stage -Two-phase non-overlapping clocking (clk1, clk2)
-32 × 32-bit register file
+-32 × 32-bit register file
-Word-addressed instruction and data memory
-Centralized control logic based on opcode decoding
+-Word-addressed instruction and data memory -Centralized control logic based on opcode decoding